Dancer from the Dance

-Dancer from the Dance is a 1978 gay novel by Andrew Holleran (pen name of Eric Garber) about gay men in New York City and Fire Island.
+Dancer from the Dance is a 1978 novel by Andrew Holleran (pen name of Eric Garber) about gay men in New York City and Fire Island.

 Plot summary

 The novel revolves around two main characters: Anthony Malone, a young man from the Midwest who leaves behind his straight life as a lawyer to immerse himself in the gay life of 1970s New York, and Andrew Sutherland, variously described as a speed addict, a socialite, and a drag queen.
 Their social life includes long nights of drinking, dancing, and drug use in New York's gay bars.
 Though they enjoy many physical pleasures, their lives lack any spiritual depth.
 The "dance" of the novel's title becomes a metaphor for their lives.
 Malone is described as preternaturally beautiful; much of the plot concerns Sutherland's efforts to leverage Malone's beauty by "marrying" him to a young millionaire.

 The book switches perspective often.
 Sometimes characters are tracked closely using more traditional omniscient narrative techniques.
-On other occasions (especially later in the book), the lives of Malone and Sutherland are seen from the perspective of bystanders in the New York gay scene — the book itself is literally written by the other dancers at the dance.
+On other occasions (especially later in the book), the lives of Malone and Sutherland are seen from the perspective of bystanders in the New York gay scene — the main narrative is told by other dancers at the dance.